kieran-mackle/pysagas/docs/source/examples/sharp_wedge.md

 ## PySAGAS Solution
+Using the nominal geometry's Cart3D solution, the following sensitivities can be generated using *PySAGAS*.
 Note, the error of each sensitivitiy, as calculated using the Cart3D solution for reference, is shown in brackets.